MeMstudios/pysynth/README.md

 The transpose and octave functions update the scale by setting the base_hz.

 ## Main
 In the main file we initialize the MonoSynth and the pygame event loop.
 We'll handle any key presses aside from the music notes.
-There is a blank window so you can focus on something to play the synth, but of course the next thing is to put some visuals on there!
+I have a purple window which will display a sine wave at your frequency and sample rate.
+My idea is to create a new class that excepts a synth and generates the point plots to display the waves.